NDIS Terms and Definitions

 Carer

-Someone who provides personal care and support to a person with disability.
+A carer is someone who provides personal care and support to a person with a disability.

 Advocate